Barnaby Skurloke or Skurlog

-Barnaby Skurloke or Skurlock (1520 – c.1587) was a prominent and politically influential lawyer in Ireland in the mid-sixteenth century.
+Barnaby Skurloke or Skurlock (c.
+1520 – c.1587) was a prominent and politically influential lawyer in Ireland in the mid-sixteenth century.
 He held the office of Attorney General for Ireland, and was the first holder of the office to be so described.
 He was for a short time the acting Lord Chief Justice of Ireland.
 In later life, he became a leading opponent of the Crown's policies and was imprisoned as a result.

 Background

 He was a native of Bective, County Meath.
 His family name is an early form of Sherlock.
-The Scurlocks were originally from Wales: a branch of the family came to Ireland with Strongbow in the 1170s The Irish Skurlocks were associated mainly with Meath, and gave their name to Skurlockstown.
+The Scurlocks were originally from Wales: a branch of the family came to Ireland with Strongbow in the 1170s.
+The Irish Skurlocks were associated mainly with Meath, and gave their name to Skurlockstown.
+An Edmund Scurlage was living in Dublin in 1406.
 Barnaby's parentage is obscure.
 Sir Henry Sidney in 1577 referred to his "father and grandfather" as having acquired substantial estates, and his father was probably the Barnabas Skurlock who received a grant of lands in Meath in 1529.